taoo0316/taoo0316.github.io/_pages/about.md

 **What I Can Do**

 I am deeply interested in making data useful for industry needs and researchers alike.
 This means cleaning the data, feature engineering, building machine learning models/pipelines, making queries from databases or developing impactful visualisation.
+I also follow the latest advancements in artificial intelligence research, such as computer vision and natural language processing.

 [NEWS]